Choosing the right lamps for your dimmer

 Low voltage lighting and low voltage strip lighting can be used with a Lightwave dimmer as long as it is within the loading requirements and is used with a suitable dimmable transformer.
 Not all transformers are compatible, so please check the technical section below for advice on which transformers to use.

-The recommendations for LED strip lighting for Generation 1 Dimmers:
+The recommendations for LED strip lighting for Connect Series Dimmers:

 - 55-60W maximum load, per channel